prgr4m/patron/docs/index.rst

 ---------------
 The model generator creates models for use with Flask-SQLAlchemy.
 This is definitely inspired by padrino's tooling.
-Since I couldn't find one, I decided to build it.
+Since I couldn't find one, I decided to build one.
 This is probably the most confusing part of the tooling for a first time user so here are a couple of examples.
 To get help, run::

     patron model -h